 What I mean by that, is allowing one app to add audio commands directly to another app.
 Note that these are offline commands, rather than realtime ones — Audiobus, Core MIDI and Inter-App Audio are the way to send live audio or MIDI around.
 But for apps that can do destructive edits to audio, this is pretty nifty.
 Or even for apps that don’t edit audio at all, but have an audio library.

 Since Mitosynth has received a lot of comments regarding its design, I thought it might be nice to look how at that evolved over the course of development.

 iOS apps are an interesting design challenge.
 On the one hand, you have excellent high-res screens, a relatively powerful GPU, and graphics & animation APIs that are for the most part excellent to work with (and probably better than any other platform I’ve developed for).
 And touch-screens invite direct manipulation, and there’s lots of scope for doing interesting things with multitouch.

-Mitosynth 1.1 has been sent to Apple, and hopefully won’t take too long to hit the App Store.
+Mitosynth 1.1 has been released to the App Store.
 So what’s new?
 Quite a bit!
 The headliners for most people will likely be:

 - Inter-App Audio support